jonathanwiesel/RepoExplorer/README.md

 * Bitbucket
 * Gitlab

-For now it only supports the following actions:
+For now it  supports the following actions:

 * List available repositories for a user / group / team.
+* Explore file tree of a selected repository.
+* View a specific file's content.

 ## Usage

-After authenticating your hosting service you should be good to go, so you can just go to the Lightning App Builder and add the `GitRepoList` component to the Lightning Page you want or just invoke it from another Lightning Component of yours.
+After authenticating your hosting service you should be good to go.

+You should add the `Repo Explorer` permission set to your user and navigate to the `Repo Explorer` Lightning App to see a demo.
+You should modify the Lightning Page to change the `GitRepoList` component's attributes to specify what you really want to explore.

 ## Configuration